Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 Wedding catering in Bangalore costs ₹500–800 per plate for South Indian vegetarian meals and ₹1,200–2,500 for multi-cuisine non-veg buffets.
 For a 400-guest wedding with a standard buffet, budget ₹4–7 lakhs for food alone.
 Catering is typically the single largest line item — outside caterers save 20–40% versus mandatory hotel in-house options.

-Wedding catering in Bangalore costs between 500 and 800 rupees per plate for a basic South Indian vegetarian meal, 800 to 1,500 for a standard multi-cuisine buffet, and 2,000 to 4,000 per plate for a premium spread with live counters and imported items.
+Wedding catering in Bangalore (officially Bengaluru) costs between 500 and 800 rupees per plate for a basic South Indian vegetarian meal, 800 to 1,500 for a standard multi-cuisine buffet, and 2,000 to 4,000 per plate for a premium spread with live counters and imported items.
 For a mid-range wedding with 400 guests and a multi-cuisine buffet, expect to spend between 4 and 7 lakhs on food alone.
 Catering is typically the single largest line item in a Bangalore wedding budget — it scales directly with your guest count and has more impact on total spending than almost any other decision you make.
-With the national average wedding cost at ₹29.6 lakhs for approximately 330 guests, catering alone can account for a third or more of total spending.

-Bangalore's position as India's most cosmopolitan metro — in a state that is one of India's fastest-growing economies — creates a unique catering challenge: guest lists routinely span multiple states, languages, and dietary preferences.
+Bangalore's position as India's most cosmopolitan metro creates a unique catering challenge.
+Karnataka's culinary heritage — celebrated by the Karnataka Tourism food trail — spans everything from Mangalorean seafood to Dharwad pedha, and this diversity shapes wedding menus across the city.
+Specifically, guest lists routinely span multiple states, languages, and dietary preferences.
 A wedding that serves only South Indian fare will leave half the guests unsatisfied, while a purely North Indian menu ignores the local majority.
 The city's caterers have responded with multi-cuisine flexibility that few other Indian cities can match.
 This guide breaks down exactly what each option costs, how to calculate your total budget, and where to find genuine savings without compromising the quality your guests expect.

 | Cuisine Type | Per-Plate Cost | Menu Highlights | Best For |